AI Agents Fail Silently: 5 Error Handling Patterns for Production

 Three layers of validation:

 This builds directly on the tool design lesson from giving my agent full API access.
 When I built pdf-mcp, splitting one monolithic tool into eight focused tools eliminated most validation failures before they could happen.
+If you’re deciding between MCP and native function calling for your tool layer, see MCP vs Function Calling for a detailed comparison.
 Constrain what the agent can do, and you prevent most errors at the source.

 3. Idempotent Workflows (The Saga Pattern)